AndreaPrestia/sandlo-db/README.md

 **TODO**

-- improve code quality
+- improving code quality
-- manage max memory allocation and memory cleanup of older entities, with specific policy, when the threshold is reached
+- managing max memory allocation and memory cleanup of older entities, with specific policy, when the threshold is reached
-- expand code coverage with unit testing
+- expanding code coverage with unit testing
-- write benchmarking
+- writing safety tests
-- write safety tests
+- writing robustness tests (with a lot of concurrent requests shouldn't be crash, corrupted or inconsistent data, race conditions not satisfied and so on)
-- write robustness tests (with a lot of concurrent requests shouldn't be crash, corrupted or inconsistent data, race conditions not satisfied and so on)
+- writing benchmarking